bisybackson/datasciencecoursera/ProgrammingAssignment4/README.md

 - Summarise dataset for all features by activity and subject

 ### Usage
-Run the script from your working directory by executing run_analysis.R; the resultant tidy dataset called tidy_features.csv will be placed in the working directory.
+Run the script from your working directory by executing run_analysis.R; the resultant tidy dataset called tidy_features.txt will be placed in the working directory.
 Downloaded and extracted raw data is placed in ./rawdata/ and not removed.

+The resultant tidy dataset can be loaded into R with 'read.table("tidy_features.txt", header = TRUE)

 ### Further information
 Please see the accomanying code book (CodeBook.md) for further information.